TheOdinProject/curriculum/react/introduction/setting_up_a_react_environment.md

 ### Simplifying the process

 Now that you understand what is involved with starting a React project from scratch, you can breathe a sigh of relief to learn that we can get started with a *single terminal command*.
+We'll be using Vite's own React template to scaffold our project, just like if we made and used our own template repo.

 Vite builds frontend tools for developers and it leverages the latest technologies under the hood to provide a great developer experience.
 Fortunately, it also caters to the React ecosystem.
 We will use Vite's CLI to quickly create a template React project.
 It requires minimal configuration and provides extremely useful tools right out of the box, allowing us to get straight to the learning.
 Let's get started!